tryscer/flock/flock-music.md

 ​
 At the next stall, under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
 A bunch of old Winchester rifles lie at the counter.
 The man is picking up one of them and shooting into the depths of the booth, where metal cutouts, shot to tatters, are supposed to imitate ducks and quails.
 ​	Every time a rifle fires, the red-faced man jumps.
-​	“Excuse me,” says Cindy in her charming voice, “this young man would like to win me the largest teddy bear you have.”
+​	“Excuse me,” says Cindy ==in her charming voice,== “this young man would like to win me the largest teddy bear you have.”
-​	”That would be the Bear-gineer,” says the red-faced man and wipes a handkerchief across his sweaty forehead.
+​	”That would be the Bear-gineer,” says the red-faced man ==and wipes== a handkerchief across his sweaty forehead.
 He gestures towards the top shelf above his head, where a large bear, wearing a train engineer’s hat and overalls, is sitting.
 ​	“Gotta warn you, young man, 12 days so far and no one won him yet.”
 The man next to us fires a round into the line of automated duck-like things and it spins around its axis with a *ping\!*
 ​	The red-faced man shudders.
 ​	“What do I need to do to win?” says Tim and puts a quarter on the counter.
 The man at the counter counts ten shots into his hand.